Alexander von Benckendorff (diplomat): Biography

 He was born in 1849, the son of Count Konstantin Alexander Karl Wilhelm Maximilian von Benckendorff (Berlin, 22 October 1816 – Paris, 29 January 1858) and wife (Potsdam, 20 June 1848) Princess Louise Constantine Nathalie Johanne von Croÿ-Dülmen (Anholt, 2 November 1825 – Meran, 8 January 1890), grandson of General Konstantin von Benckendorff and grandnephew of General Count Alexander von Benckendorff.
 He was also a second cousin of Archduchess Isabella of Teschen through his maternal family.

 Alexander Konstantinovich was educated in France and Germany before entering the diplomatic service in 1869.
 He began as an attaché in Florence, and eventually served in Rome.
 He resigned in 1876 and lived nearly ten years on his estates, in St. Petersburg and abroad.
 Returning to diplomacy in 1886, he became First Secretary at the Embassy in Vienna, and from 1897 to 1903 he was the Ambassador to Denmark.
 The Copenhagen post gave him a vantage point for watching the principal moving powers of European politics since the matrimonial alliances of the Danish royal family occasionally brought together in a friendly family circle the widow of Alexander III, Nicholas II and the Prince of Wales who was to become King Edward VII.
 In this way, Count von Benckendorff received his initiation into the spirit of an Anglo-Russian rapprochement even before it actually resulted in an entente.

 From January 1903 until his death in 1917, he was the Ambassador to the Court of St. James's, the chief Russian diplomat in the United Kingdom.
 His major achievement was to organize the signing of the Anglo-Russian Entente in 1907, which solidified relations between the two countries and helped create the Triple Entente, which, unlike the Triple Alliance or the Franco-Russian Alliance itself, was not an alliance of mutual defense.
 This broad diplomatic alignment would later form the Allies of World War I. He also formally proposed the agenda for the Second Hague Conference of 1907.

 Death

-Alexander von Benckendorff died on 11 January 1917 from influenza and was buried in Westminster Cathedral, where he had worshipped weekly.
+Alexander von Benckendorff died on 11 January 1917 from influenza and was buried in Westminster Cathedral (the only lay person buried there), where he had worshipped weekly.
 Von Benckendorff was a convert to Roman Catholicism from Lutheranism.